singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_08.JPG)

-In both cases, "balanced"just means that the balance of the tree is between  -1 and 1.
+In both cases, "balanced" just means that the balance of the tree is between  -1 and 1.
 It does not mean that the balance is O.

 We recurse up the tree, fixing any imbalances.
 If we ever achieve a balance of Oon a subtree, then we know that we have completed all the balances.
 This portion of the tree will not cause another, higher subtree to have a balance of -2 or 2.
 If we were doing this non-recursively, then we could break from the loop.